Cchhoun/API-Project1/README.md

 - SCRUM Master - Mike
 - HTML/Layout - All
-- Styling - Cham/ Mike
+- Styling - Cham then Mike/All
-- Challenges lended to group coding Javascript - All
+- Javascript - All with Liz acting as lead for QA

 ## Challenges